seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## **Python Codebase Design**

 This was SwagScanner's original codebase.
-I wrote it in Python to build a working prototype fast.
+I wrote it in Python to quickly build a working prototype.
 The Python codebase is currently not being supported.

 <details>
   <summary>More details</summary>